Riccardo Patrese: Early life and career

 Riccardo Gabriele Patrese was born on 17 April 1954 in Padua, Veneto.
 Patrese started kart racing aged nine.
 Growing up near the Italian Alps, he was also selected for the Italian national ski team as a teenager, and was in addition a competitive swimmer.
 In 1974, he won the Karting World Championship at the Estoril circuit, finishing ahead of second-placed teammate and fellow future F1 driver Eddie Cheever.
 He received an offer to drive in Formula Italia the following year, finishing second in the championship to another future F1 racer, Bruno Giacomelli.
 In 1976, he moved up to Formula 3, winning both the Italian and European Formula 3 championships.
-The following year he moved to Formula 2 before making his Formula One debut midway through the year.
+The following year, he moved to Formula 2, winning the Italian Championship, before making his Formula One debut midway through the year.